window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-48184674-9');

 When?

-You’ll be sent full joining instructions when you register below.
+You’ll be sent full joining instructions when you register here

 About the event

-Join senior executives and HR peers in a complimentary session that will help you to maximise the effectiveness of your executive teams.
+Join CPOs and senior HR peers in a complimentary session that will help you to maximise the effectiveness of your executive teams.

 In an engaging and interactive virtual session, you will: